polynetwork/PIPs/PIPS/pip-2.md

 This PIP proposes a simple method to charge fees.

 ## Motivation
-Network fees can very expensive.
+Network fees can be very expensive.
 For example, the total Ethereum network fees for some popular DApps can cost up to 500k USD over 30 days (source: https://ethgasstation.info/).

 ## Specification
 The `lock` and `unlock` function of the LockProxy can be modified to include the following parameters: